Irkutsk: History

 By the end of the 19th century, the population consisted of one exiled man for every two locals.
 People of varying backgrounds, from members of the Decembrist uprising to Bolsheviks, had been in Irkutsk for many years and had greatly influenced the culture and development of the city.
 As a result, Irkutsk became a prosperous cultural and educational center in Eastern Siberia.

-From 1848 to 1861 Count Nikolay Muravyov-Amursky was the Governor-General.
+From 1848 to 1861, Count Nikolay Muravyov-Amursky was the Governor-General.
 He annexed the Amur Territory to Russia, however, on the spot he showed unbridled despotism and extreme cruelty.
 Since the opening of communication along the Amur in 1854, on the way from St. Petersburg to the Pacific Ocean, the old Yakutsk tract began to decline.
 The population of the city is 28,000, of them there were 3,768 exiles.

 In 1879, on July 4 and 6, a fire burned out of control, destroying the palace of the Governor General, and the principal administrative and municipal offices.
 Many of the other public buildings, including the government archives, the library, and the museum of the Siberian section of the Russian Geographical Society, were completely ruined.
 Three-quarters of the city was destroyed, including approximately 4,000 houses.
 The city quickly rebounded, installing electricity in 1896.
 The first theater was built in 1897 and a major train station opened in 1898.
 The first train arrived in Irkutsk on August 16 of that year.
 By 1900, the city had earned the nickname of "The Paris of Siberia."

 During the Russian Civil War, which broke out after the October Revolution, Irkutsk became the site of many furious, bloody clashes between the "White movement" and the "Bolsheviks", known as the "Reds".
 In 1920, Aleksandr Kolchak, the once-feared commander of the largest contingent of anti-Bolshevik forces, was executed in Irkutsk.
 This effectively destroyed the anti-Bolshevik resistance.

 Irkutsk was the administrative center of the short-lived East Siberian Oblast, from 1936 to 1937.
 The city subsequently became the administrative center of Irkutsk Oblast, after East Siberian Oblast was divided into Chita Oblast and Irkutsk Oblast.

+The Irkutsk Region KGB estimated that 15-17,000 victims of the Great Terror were buried on the city outskirts but only after 1989 was the burial area explored and the city authorities declared it to be a memorial cemetery.

 During the communist years, the industrialization of Irkutsk and Siberia in general was strongly encouraged.
 The large Irkutsk Reservoir was built on the Angara River between 1950 and 1959 in order to generate hydroelectric power and facilitate industrial development.

 The Epiphany Cathedral, the governor's palace, a school of medicine, a museum, a military hospital and the crown factories are among the public institutions and buildings.
 The Aleksandr Kolchak monument, designed by Vyacheslav Klykov, was unveiled in 2004.
 On July 27, 2004, the Irkutsk Synagogue (1881) was gutted by a fire.

 In December 2016, 74 people in Irkutsk died in a mass methanol poisoning, after drinking this toxic alcohol substitute.